 The SSHRC offers fellowships at the doctoral level to students in the Humanities and Social Sciences disciplines.
 Awards are restricted to Canadian citizens and permanent residents.
 Application deadline is set by graduate units in early October.

-A comprehensive source of external funding information available on the Web with easy to use search engine.
+A comprehensive source of external funding information available on the PIVOT website with easy to use search engine.